-- 8. The governing body should ensure that its arrangements for delegation within its own structures promote independent judgement and assist with the balance of power and the effective discharge of its duties. - During the year under review the board was comprised of a majority of independent non-executive directors at all times.
-All non-executive directors remain classified as independent following the independence assessment conducted this year, with the exception of Eduardo Gutierrez-Garcia by virtue of him being the representative of a significant shareholder of the group. - The roles and responsibilities of the committees are directed through the board, the board delegation of authority, JSE Listings Requirements and King IVTM. - The nominations committee reviews the composition of each committee annually, considering factors such as diversity, skill and operational requirements. - External auditors and members of management attend committee meetings by invitation to report back on performance in respect of the company's key focus areas. - The board and committees' charters were reviewed in 2021.
+- 8. The governing body should ensure that its arrangements for delegation within its own structures promote independent judgement and assist with the balance of power and the effective discharge of its duties. - In line with King IV[TM], the remuneration, and audit and risk committees are chaired by independent non-executive directors. - The roles and responsibilities of the committees are directed through the board, the board delegation of authority, JSE Listings Requirements and King IVTM. - The nominations committee reviews the composition of each committee annually, considering factors such as diversity, skill and operational requirements. - The board established five committees to support and assist it in discharging its responsibilities.
+The committees are appropriately constituted and each member is appointed by the board as per the recommendations made by the nominations committee.
+The responsibilities and outcomes of each committee is detailed in the IAR.